aerospike/act/README.md

 Run ACT for 24 hrs using the 3x test (6000 reads/sec and 3000 writes/sec).
 The drive passes this test if less than 5% of operations fail to complete in 1 ms or less.

+Many drives fail the 3x test and are unsuitable for use with Aerospike Database.

 **Test 2: Stress test to ensure the drive does not fail under excessive loads**